 If you plan to rebuild a new driveway in the same location, the site must be graded and prepared properly.
 This cost may be included in your driveway demolition quote, but always ask your contractor to be sure.

-Returning the site to grade simply means the dirt and layer of gravel is flattened and the proper slope for water drainage is achieved.
-The new concrete is then poured to make the new driveway (not included in the demolition costs).
+Returning the site to grade simply means the dirt and layer of gravel are flattened, and the proper slope for water drainage is achieved.

 Keep reading: How Concrete Is Removed and How Much It Costs